So you want to make your own skincare products?

-- They don’t use preservatives: I always recommend to add at least a couple of natural preservatives to make your homemade skincare products last a little longer.
+- They don’t use preservatives: I always recommend to add at least a couple of natural preservatives to make your own skincare products last a little longer.

-So make a small batch – just enough for a few days – and store them in the fridge.
-The lower temperature will help them last longer.
+So make a small batch – just enough for a few days – and store it in the fridge.
+The lower temperature will help it last longer.

 3. For bigger batches, use preservatives

-If you want to make a bigger batch, then you MUST use a preservative.
+If you want to make a bigger batch of your own skincare products, you MUST use a preservative.
+NO exceptions.